rust-lang/rust-forge/src/infra/docs/bors.md

 There are multiple steps needed to add a repository to our Bors instance:

+1. The [@bors] GitHub account needs to be granted write access to the repository.

-1. Each CI provider needs to have a single GitHub Check Run to gate on.
+2. Each CI provider needs to have a single GitHub Check Run to gate on.
 This is not provided by default on GitHub Actions, but it can be simulated with these two jobs, which will generate a `bors build finished` check: